 Join us for the High Holidays!

-Shaarei Shamayim invites the entire Madison Jewish community, as well as others from out of town, to celebrate Rosh Hashanah and Yom Kippur with us.
+Shaarei Shamayim invites the Madison Jewish community, as well as others from out of town, to celebrate Rosh Hashanah and Yom Kippur with us.
 We don’t have tickets, and all are welcome – members, long-time friends of the congregation, and guests.

 Our services last several hours; we encourage everyone to take breaks and sit outside on the lawn or chat with a friend in the lobby.
 Many people come and go throughout these days.
 See our service schedule below.